ngdeconf/ng-de.org/workshops/index.md

   We want to create an open, diverse and welcoming conference with fantastic speakers and a warm and friendly environment.
 ---

-# Workshops

-All workshops will take place at the [hotel of our conference](/location) venue before the main conference.

 {% include workshops.html %}